Smith Plastic Surgery Logo.

-Abdominoplasty (Tummy Tuck) is a procedure which improves the contour and appearance of the abdomen by contouring or reshaping the underlying muscle framework, and removing excess fat and loose skin.
+Abdominoplasty (Tummy Tuck) is a procedure that improves the contour and appearance of the abdomen by contouring or reshaping the underlying muscle framework and removing excess fat and loose skin.

-During pregnancy, enlargement of your uterus causes significant stretching of the tissues of your abdomen.
-After delivery, you can exercise to recover the tone in the muscles themselves, but the facial tissues which interconnect the muscles may have been stretched, and fascia does not respond to exercise.
-Stretching or looseness of the lower abdominal tissues can allow bulging of your lower abdomen which you may not be able to correct with exercise.
+During pregnancy, the enlargement of your uterus causes significant stretching of the tissues of your abdomen.
+After delivery, you can exercise to recover the tone in the muscles themselves, but the facial tissues, which interconnect the muscles, may have been stretched, and fascia does not respond to exercise.
+Stretching or looseness of the lower abdominal tissues can allow bulging of your lower abdomen, which you may not be able to correct with exercise.

 After significant weight loss, as fatty tissue is decreased beneath the skin of your abdomen, your abdominal skin may become much looser, and sometimes actually hang downward.
 Skin also does not respond to any type of exercise, but excess loose skin can be removed during abdominoplasty.